Date of Degree

 Copyright 2011 Elizabeth Loyd Harvey

 Harvey, Elizabeth Loyd.
-"Same place next summer: permanent chautauquas and the performance of middle-class identity." doctoral dissertation, University of Iowa, 2011.
+"Same place next summer: permanent chautauquas and the performance of middle-class identity."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.